Memorable Manitobans: Sidney Thomas Smith (1878-1947)

 Having convinced his uncle to finance a move into the grain marketing business, he moved to Winnipeg in 1903 as a junior partner in G. B. Murphy and Company.
 Murphy died in 1910, at which time Smith gained controlling interest of the company, renaming it Smith Murphy & Company and running it with his cousin W. A. Murphy.

 While Smith Murphy & Company had initially dealt only as grain exporters and commission merchants, in 1919 the company received ownership of a dozen grain elevators as payment from a debtor, and shortly thereafter formed the Province Elevator Company, with Smith as its President.
 In 1923, the Reliance Grain Company was assimilated into Province, and over the years other smaller companies were added.
-In 1928, the Reliance Grain Company Limited was formed as a publicly traded company, with Smith and Murphy holding a firm thirty-five percent of the stock.
+In 1928, the Reliance Grain Company Limited was formed as a publicly traded company, with Smith and Murphy holding thirty-five percent of its stock.
 He also served as President of the Smith, Murphy Grain Company of New York.
-Three of Smith’s four sons—Harold, Clarence and Gordon—were active in the business, and remained so until Reliance Grain Company was liquidated following his death in 1947.
+Three of Smith’s four sons—Harold, Clarence, and Gordon—were active in the business, and remained so until Reliance Grain Company was liquidated following his death.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.